Accelerating lensed quasar discovery and modeling with physics-informed variational autoencoders: Lens modeling results for GLQD sources

 \section{Lens modeling results for GLQD sources}

-Here, we present the results of the lens modeling.
-Table~\ref{tab:glq_trad} lists the values obtained using the traditional approach with PyAutoLens, while Table~\ref{tab:glq_net} provides the parameters inferred through the deep learning-based method with VariLens.
+The result of the lens modeling for GLQD sources are stored on the \href{https://doi.org/10.5281/zenodo.14718063}{Zenodo} repository.
+This consists of tables containing the parameters obtained using the traditional approach with \texttt{PyAutoLens} and the ones inferred through the deep-learning based method with VariLens.
 A comparison of these estimates is illustrated in Figure~\ref{fig:model_comparison}.